Spreading Clean Beauty

 • Organic ingredients, which should preferably certified as organic

-To attract consumers, brands must do two things: be transparent and eco-conscious.
-Building trust and promoting the new clean message has several implications for brands:
+To attract consumers, brands should escalate their efforts in at least two areas: transparency and sustainability.
+As such, building trust and joining the clean beauty movement has several implications for brands:

 • A push for natural or organic ingredients